tjaart-code/tjaart-code/README.md

 ## Hi there, :wave:

 Welcome to my GitHub profile!
-This repository showcases basic code primarily focused on Python scripting and Joomla development.
+This repository is primarily focused on Python scripting and some Joomla development.

 ### Projects